wanglongqi/RoadProfile/README.md

 # RoadProfile
-A python module generate road profile based on ISO 8608
+A python module generates road surface profile based on ISO 8608

 ## About the algorithm